This deployment guide shows you how to deploy and connect to a Google Compute Engine VM running SAP Business One.

 - Use the

-gcloudcommand-line tool or GCP Console to add the SSH keys to your project metadata.
+gcloudcommand-line tool or Cloud Console to add the SSH keys to your project metadata.
 This allows you to access any Compute Engine instance created within this project, except for instances that explicitly disable project-wide SSH keys.

 Creating a network